WELCOME TO SHADOWS IN FOCUS

 YOU MAY CALL IT ART, BUT IT’S STILL FINGER PAINTINGS TACKED TO YOUR REFRIGERATOR

 Welcome indeed.
 This is a journal about film.
 Film as considered from the perspective as an art form and therefore worthy of serious study and appreciation.
 This goes beyond considerations limited to entertainment values or commercial considerations.
 In the end, it does not matter if a film is a popular success with either the public- with subsequent financial returns- or with the industry, with laudatory trophies cascaded like beads at a Mardi Gras.
 What matters is quality, worth, a contributing element to a growing artistic concern.
 All film is contributory to the whole of the form; it is the purpose of the serious critic to extract that significance.
-Though the bulk of film appears meaningless, crude and empty of both thought and aspirations to art, it still contributes to the study of cinema even if by mere example as to why trends toward banality continues to prosper, what audiences are seeking and what their ultimate culpability in the erosion of film as an art form has become.
+Though the bulk of film appears meaningless, crude and empty of both thought and aspirations to art, it still contributes to the study of cinema even if by mere example as to why trends toward banality continue to prosper, what audiences are seeking and what their ultimate culpability in the erosion of film as an art form has become?
 Being that film is not only an art form, but the most significant cultural form of the past century, it is impossible to seriously examine film without taking these societal interconnections as a commanding influence.
 Cinema does not and- as much a commercial venture as an artistic entity- cannot exist in a vacuum.
 Therefore, it is also essential to illuminate the study of film with the socio-political environs in which it has been formulated, produced, distributed and appreciated.
 The influence of film on society has been enormous, and vice versa.
 To study one, one must appreciate the delicate synergy which exists between the two.
 It is not enough to say that a film is entertaining, or disappointing, or a favorite, or the worst.
 This is the level on which most opinions exist in print and on the internet but it is not criticism in the classical sense.
 In the end, that someone goes out of their way to express approval or condemnation over their weekend infusion of popcorn and warm pop has little or no meaning without a significant context attached to that experience.
 Otherwise it’s just empty posturing.
 An excuse to hear one’s own voice while undermining the value that the effort of experience and years of dedicated exposure have in instilling a more legitimate sense of critical judgment.

 YOU CAN LEAD A HORSE TO WATER, BUT IT’LL STILL PAY TO SEE ADAM SANDLER MOVIES